meghabalaraju/book_organizer/README.md

 # MyReads Project

-This is the final assessment project for Udacity's React Fundamentals course.
+This project is part of Udacity's React Nanodegree.
 The goal of this assessment is to create MyReads project.
-I've used provided template and added interactivity to it.

 ## Installation